About this course

 - Identify and label explosives and dangerous goods

-- An IELTS score (academic) of 5.5 with no band score less than 5.0 is required.
+- An IELTS score (academic) of 5.5 with no band score less than 5.0 or equivalent is required.

 - Equivalent to Australian Year 11 is required for entry into this course